 Photo by: Cameron Gillie

-Learn new skills, make new friends, build and maintain the Ice Age Trail, and improve the Trail’s surrounding habitat.
+Volunteers learned new skills, made new friends, built and maintained the Ice Age Trail, and improved the Trail’s surrounding habitat.

 2024 Habitat Improvement Projects Map